b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-First we import a package to generate random numbers (`import Random as
+First, we import a package to generate random numbers (`import Random as
 Rand`).
 Then we set seed to some arbitrary number (`Rand.seed!(321)`) in order
 to reproduce the results [see the
 docs](https://docs.julialang.org/en/v1/stdlib/Random/#Random.seed!).
 Thanks to